Terahertz Engineering Laboratory

 Laboratory capabilities

-The Terahertz Engineering Laboratory is a research group associated with the School of Electrical and Electronic Engineering, The University of Adelaide.
-The Laboratory has been established in 2018 under the Australian Research Council (ARC) Linkage Infrastructure, Equipment and Facilities (LIEF) grant LE180100003 with co-contributions from The University of Adelaide, RMIT University, University of Wollongong, and The University of Sydney.
-The Terahertz Engineering Laboratory hosts a wide range of terahertz electronics-based components and systems.
-Being successors to bulky optical-based systems, these components and systems are modular, highly customisable, and are direct precursors to future terahertz integrated systems.
-So far, the Laboratory has received ARC Discovery Projects grants DP170101922, DP180103561, and DP220100489 to reinforce activities in standoff sensing, integrated platforms, and 6G communications & beyond.
+The Terahertz Engineering Laboratory is a dynamic research group that is part of the School of Electrical and Electronic Engineering at the University of Adelaide.
+The Laboratory was established in 2018 under the Australian Research Council (ARC) Linkage Infrastructure, Equipment and Facilities (LIEF) grant LE180100003, with financial co-contributions from RMIT University, University of Wollongong, and The University of Sydney.
+At the Terahertz Engineering Laboratory, we host a wide range of modular terahertz components and systems.
+These highly customizable systems are direct precursors to future terahertz integrated systems and are successors to the bulky ultrafast-laser terahertz systems of the past.
+Our research is supported by various funding bodies, including the ARC Discovery Projects grants DP170101922, DP180103561, DP220100489, and DP240100162.
+These grants have helped to reinforce our activities in standoff sensing, integrated platforms, and 6G communications, as well as research beyond these areas.

 Looking forward